magpylib/magpylib/docs/_pages/2_gettingStarted.md

 ### Input Types

-MagPyLib utilizes a few arbitrary input types which are currently unchecked.
+magpylib utilizes a few arbitrary input types which are currently unchecked.
 Here's a short table with further details: